jrnold/r4ds-exercise-solutions/docs/transform.md

 I'd want to handle ties by taking the minimum of tied values.
-If three flights are have the same value and are the most delayed, we would say they are tied for first, not tied for third or second.
+If three flights have the same value and are the most delayed, we would say they are tied for first, not tied for third or second.

 ```r
 mutate(flights,